jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/second-month/MinistryAndOversight.rst

 or roles beyond the monthly meeting.

-We began conversation about the request by the Meeting to draft a charge for the committee recommended for `Religious Education`_ in Action.
+We began conversation about the request by the Meeting to draft a charge for the committee recommended for `Religious Education and Action`_.
 Further conversation, seasoning and clarification will be necessary before a proposal is made to the meeting for business.